 (2) A movie is a common type of linear multimedia.

-4. Multimedia is created by multimedia developers.
+4. Multimedia developers create multimedia.
 Multimedia developers are artists and designers who create interactive programs using a variety of graphics techniques.

-5. The software vehicle, the messages, and the content constitute a multimedia project.
+5. The software vehicle, the messages, and the content make up a multimedia project.

 6. The shipped or delivered product to consumers or end-user is a multimedia title.

 The multimedia title in various forms:

 (1) In a box

 7. Developers create multimedia content using authoring tools.
 An e-learning content authoring tool is a software package that developers used to create and package e-learning content deliverables to end-users.

 8. They usually present a project to the end-user using a graphical user interface (GUI).